+The Agona West Municipal can be found in the eastern portion of the Central Region.
+It has a total land area of 540sq. km. and a population of 160,000.
+The municipality is divided into eleven zones.
 Agona Swedru is the capital and has a population of about 40,000.
-It lies to the north of Winneba and is about 40 kilometers off the main Accra-Takoradi highway.
+It lies to the north of Winneba and is about 30 kilometers off the main AccraTakoradi highway.
 The location of the township makes it the commercial center of the region and a modal point from which roads radiate to the rich cocoa growing countryside of the Region.
 The municipality has a total land area of 667 square kilometers